tpm2-software/tpm2-tools/INSTALL.md

 #### Optional Dependencies:
   * To build the man pages you need [pandoc](https://github.com/jgm/pandoc)
+  * FAPI - TPM2.0 TSS FAPI library (tss2-fapi) and header files
   * To enable the new userspace resource manager, one must get tpm2-tabrmd (**recommended**).
+  * When ./configure is invoked with --enable-unit or --enable-unit=abrmd, the tests are run towards a resource manager, tpm2-abrmd, which must be on $PATH.
+  * When ./configure is invoked with --enable-unit=mssim, the tests are run directly towards tpm_server, without resource manager.
-  * For the tests: tpm2-abrmd (must be on $PATH) and tpm_server
+  * For the tests, with or without resource manager, tpm_server must be installed.
-  * Some tests pass only if xxd, bash and python with PyYAML are available
+  * Some tests pass only if xxd, expect, bash and python with PyYAML are available
   * Some tests optionally use (but do not require) curl

 ### Typical Distro Dependency Installation